What are cookies?

 I won’t use your personal data for marketing purposes, nor will I sell it.

-I won’t share your personal data without your permission unless I am required by law to do so.
+Aside from with the trusted third party, I won’t share your personal data without your permission unless I am required by law to do so.

 I don’t use paid online advertising, so there won’t be any link between my business and your online activity.